 This particular batch of play dough was played with over and over and over again for weeks.
 I kept it in an airtight container, and it didn’t dry out at all.
 It would have lasted much longer, except that it ended up full of grit and crumbs from a few outside and lunch play sessions.

 One of the fears I’d had of making my own play dough was that it would stain the carpet.
 But I can confess that some small bits were walked into the carpet, and I was able to pick them off the following day (after they’d had time to dry out) and there was no stain.

 And having a big batch of the one colour is actually easier for little kids than storing various colours in lots of little tubs.

 Hmmm, I’m seriously doubting whether I’ll bother with store bought play dough again!

-* Some of the products we have in Australia are not available internationally, so I’ve added in these (cheeky affiliate) Amazon links to help clarify.
-An affiliate link means I may earn a (tiny) commission if you make a purchase through my link, without any extra cost to you.
+* Some of the products we have in Australia are not available internationally, so I’ve added in a (cheeky affiliate) link to help clarify.
+An affiliate link means I may earn a commission or referral fee if you make a purchase through my link, without any extra cost to you.
 It helps to keep this little blog afloat.
 Thanks for your support.